-When we start to look under the website hoods of clients we’re auditing, we will most often see issues in all three of the areas for which Google evaluates a site when thinking about offering it as a solution for a search: Technically not well maintained, not rich with searchable content, and few other sites linking to it signifying few others finding it to be authoritative.
+When we start to look under the website hoods of clients we’re auditing, we will most often see issues in all three of the areas for which Google evaluates a site when thinking about offering it as a solution for a search: Technically not well maintained, not keyword rich with well-developed searchable content, and few other sites linking to it signifying few others finding it to be authoritative.
 You would think that in this day and age of better education and awareness of Google search ranking factors, companies would do a better job.
 However we find companies are simply not keeping up.
 Why is this?
 We offer three possible reasons below that touch on lack of marketing management commitment, staff training, and lack of web dev group understanding of how Google search ranks your revenue earning pages.

 Lack of Marketing Management Commitment, Direction and Understanding

 Most often we see companies kick off an SEO initiative for some temporary improvement in search rank, but eventually fall back into bad habits causing the same old problems to drag down results.
 When we’re called in to do SEO training in a company, the directors and C-level staff often sit in.
 Good for them!
 Without them understanding and committing to what it takes for their team to effectively execute an SEO strategy, they will not allocate the resources, time or budget to make it happen consistently in the future.
 Let’s talk about each of those aspects for a minute.